Pucklechurch Parish Council - Introduction

 Annual Parish Meeting

-The Chairman of the Parish Council will chair the meeting.
-If he is not able to attend, the meeting will elect a chairperson from amongst those electors present.
-Other parish councillors will also usually attend and will speak if need be but the purpose of the meeting is to enable the electors of Pucklechurch Parish to have their say.
+The Chairperson of the Parish Council will chair the meeting or if unable to attend, the meeting will elect a chairperson from amongst those electors’ present.
+Other parish councillors may also attend but the purpose of the meeting is to enable the electors of Pucklechurch Parish to have their say.
 Councillors will listen with interest and, as electors themselves, also have the opportunity to raise questions and make comments if they wish.